Enterprise Data Visualization Design System

 Lithia & Driveway (NYSE: LAD), one of the largest automotive retailers in the U.S., relied on a decade-old ASP.NET-based dashboard to deliver analytics across the organization.
 Originally built for a narrower scope, this legacy system had become outdated and increasingly misaligned with user needs.

-The user base spanned multiple organizational levels — C-suite executives, Regional VPs, General Managers, Sales Managers, and accounting staff — each with distinct data needs, goals, and workflows.
+The user base spanned multiple organizational levels: C-suite executives, Regional VPs/Directors, General Managers, Sales Managers, and Accounting Staff.
+Each group had distinct data needs, goals, and workflows.
 Creating a unified, flexible solution meant balancing high-level strategic insights with granular, day-to-day operational data.

 Core problems: